 Here’s my current revenues (I now have my best seller badge so hopefully that will lead to more):

 Maybe you have a spare room or a holiday home you could rent out when it’s not in use?
 It might be a great way to utilise something you already have to make money.

-I haven’t done this myself yet but every time I read a guide on how to make money from blogging or at home, I keep reading that Ebooks are the way forward.
+I haven’t done this myself yet (update *I have now*) but every time I read a guide on how to make money from blogging or at home, I keep reading that Ebooks are the way forward.
 I know so many people who make a good portion of passive income from Ebooks.